michalroots/michalroots.github.io/_posts/2022-04-18-personal-website-flow.md

 IMG

-Note that it's imperfect as fuck.
+Please note that it's imperfect as fuck.

 I mean there is a paragraph typed below that I wrote before and decided not to include, but felt bad to delete it because it feels like a good paragraph to come back to at some point.
 Moreover, there are no screenshots included, and the links are all missing.